docarray/docarray/docs/user_guide/storing/index_elastic.md

 del doc_index[index_docs[17].id, index_docs[18].id]
 ```

-## Find Nearest Neighbors
+## Find nearest neighbors
-The `.find()` method is used to find the nearest neighbors of a tensor.
+The `.find()` method is used to find the nearest neighbors of a vector.

 You need to specify `search_field` that is used when performing the vector search.
+This is the field that serves as the basis of comparison between your query and your indexed Documents.

-You can use `limit` argument to configurate how much `Doc` to return.
+You can use the `limit` argument to configurate how may Documents to return.

+!!! note
+    [ElasticV7DocIndex][docarray.index.backends.elastic.ElasticV7DocIndex] is using Elasticsearch v7.10.1 which does not support approximate nearest neighbour algorithms such as HNSW.
+    This can lead to a poor performance when the search involves many vectors.
+    [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex] does not have this limitation.

 ```python
 query = SimpleDoc(tensor=np.ones(128))